mui/material-ui/docs/src/pages/style/color/color.md

 If you are using the default primary and / or secondary shades then by providing the color object, `createMuiTheme()` will use the appropriate shades from the material color for main, light and dark.

+You can also use the [Material-UI Theme Editor](https://in-your-saas.github.io/material-ui-theme-editor/) to modify your theme and have a live preview of the result.
+You'll also be able to simply download the theme and integrate it to your application.

 ### Material color tool

 The Material Design team has also built an awesome palette configuration tool: [material.io/tools/color](https://material.io/tools/color/).